HendrikReh/deepresearch-rs/PLAN.md

 # DeepResearch Roadmap (v0.2.1)

-This plan aligns with the consolidated PRD (`PRD.md`) and preserves the history of completed GraphFlow milestones.
+This plan preserves the history of completed project milestones.
 Update checkboxes and notes as work evolves.

 ---